vozhyk-/emacs/README.md

   - `-fn`, `-bg`, and `-fg` are available.

 - other features
-  - many many features not supported.
+  - so many features not supported.

 - bugs
   - when scrolling, segv occurs.

 ## My Environment